-How to use Touch ID on your iPhone or iPad
+Touch ID helps keep your iPhone or iPad secure, here's how to set it up

 How to set up Touch ID on iPhone and iPad

-You can register a fingerprint for Touch ID as part of the initial set up process on any new or restored iPhone or iPad.
-You can also set it up, or add additional fingers, at any time.
+You can register a fingerprint for Touch ID as part of the initial setup process on any new or restored iPhone or iPad.
+You can also set it up or add additional fingers at any time.
+The steps work on the best iPhone and best iPad models that support Touch ID.

-- Type in your passcode for authorization, if asked.
-(Touch ID requires a passcode, so if you don't have one already you'll be asked to create one.)
+Type in your passcode for authorization, if asked (Touch ID requires a passcode, so if you don't have one already, you'll be asked to create one).

 - Place the finger you want to register on the Home button and leave it there until you feel a buzz.
+If you're on the 2020 iPad Air, place your finger on the Power button.

-- Tap continue when Touch ID alerts you it has completed the first step and now requires peripheral data.
+- Tap continue when Touch ID alerts you that it has completed the first step and now requires peripheral data.

-- Place the edges of the finger you want to register on the Home button and leave it there until you feel a buzz.
+- Place the edges of the finger you want to register on the Home button or the Power button and leave it there until you feel a buzz.

 - Lift your finger and place it back down.
 Repeat with a different edge until you've registered the entire surface of your finger.